Real-World Scene Recovery for Scattering-Degraded Images Using Spatial and Frequency Priors: Introduction

 \section{Introduction}

-Images captured under challenging conditions, such as haze, sandstorm, and underwater scenarios, suffer from significant quality degradation in terms of contrast, color fidelity, and overall visibility, which negatively affects the accuracy of downstream applications.
-Therefore, scene recovery, which aims to restore clear and visually faithful images, is crucial for ensuring the reliability of vision-based systems in real-world applications.
+In scattering-affected imaging scenarios (e.g., haze, sandstorms, underwater, etc), light interacting with particles in the medium is attenuated and deviated from its original propagation path, introducing an additive veiling component while reducing the direct transmission of scene radiance.
+As a result, the captured images suffer from significant quality degradation, manifested as reduced contrast, color distortion, and the loss of fine structural details.
+Such scattering-induced degradations not only impair visual perception but also substantially degrade the performance of downstream computer vision tasks, such as object detection, segmentation, and recognition.
+Therefore, scene recovery, which aims to recover clear and visually faithful images from scattering-degraded observations, is of fundamental importance for improving the reliability of vision-based systems in real-world applications.

-Existing methods can generally be categorized into two groups: prior-based methods and learning-based methods.
-Prior-based methods~\cite{he2011,zhu,li2016underwater,zhang2017fast,ju2019idgcp,ju2021idrlp,zhuang2022underwater,ling2023single}, such as DCP~\cite{he2011}, MRP~\cite{zhang2017fast}, HLRP~\cite{zhuang2022underwater}, and SLP~\cite{ling2023single}, typically rely on physical models and explore effective priors based on statistical observations to estimate scene transmission.
-However, these priors are specifically designed for a single task and are ineffective when dealing with multiple degradations.
-More recently, several priors such as ROP~\cite{liu2021rank,liu2023rank} and ALSP~\cite{he2025alsp} have been proposed for scene recovery under diverse degradation scenarios.
-However, the enhancement performance of these methods across various real-world scenarios still leaves room for improvement, primarily because single-domain priors fail to provide sufficient adaptability to cross-domain degradations.
+Existing methods can be generally categorized into two groups: prior-based methods and learning-based methods.
+Prior-based methods~\cite{he2011single,zhu2015a,li2016underwater,zhang2017fast,ju2019idgcp,berman2020single,ju2021idrlp,zhuang2022underwater,ling2023single,wu2026image,liu2026ihdcp}, such as DCP~\cite{he2011single}, GCP~\cite{ju2019idgcp}, MRP~\cite{zhang2017fast}, HLP~\cite{berman2020single}, HLRP~\cite{zhuang2022underwater}, SLP~\cite{ling2023single}, PNBP~\cite{wu2026image}, and IHDCP~\cite{liu2026ihdcp}, typically rely on physical imaging models and exploit statistical priors to estimate scene transmission.
+However, these priors are specifically designed for a single task and are ineffective when dealing with diverse scattering degradations.
+To address this limitation, several generalized priors have been proposed, such as GDCP~\cite{peng2018generalization}, ROP~\cite{liu2021rank}, ROP+~\cite{liu2023rank}, and ALSP~\cite{he2025alsp}, aiming to improve scene recovery across multiple degradation scenarios.
+However, their performance across diverse real-world scenarios remains limited, primarily because single-domain priors lack sufficient adaptability to handle the heterogeneous characteristics of scattering-induced degradations.